AI Doesn't Hallucinate About Your Product

 The first frame is a technology problem.
 Better models, better retrieval, better evaluation.
 The AI industry is spending billions on it, and making real progress.

 The second frame is an organizational problem.
-It’s about knowledge governance: maintaining a source of truth that is verified, current, and structured - so that when any AI tool queries it, the answer is right because the source is right.
+It’s about knowledge governance: maintaining a source of truth that is current and structured, so that when any AI tool queries it, the answer is right.

 The first frame has diminishing returns.
 You can reduce hallucination from 15% to 5% to 2%.
 Below 2%, the improvements get expensive and marginal.

 The second frame has compounding returns.
 Every investment in source quality improves the accuracy of every AI tool simultaneously, because they all draw from the same governed knowledge.
-And the improvement doesn’t diminish with each incremental unit - it compounds, because more accurate sources create more consistent outputs, which build more buyer trust, which drives more revenue.
+And the improvement doesn’t diminish with each incremental unit; it compounds because more accurate sources create more consistent outputs.

 Frequently Asked Questions